Skip to main content

 In this critical stage:

-1. Proxy Check: Verifies whether the relevant API Proxy exists
+1. Proxy Check: Checks whether the relevant API Proxy already exists

 2. Update or Create:

-• If proxy exists: Updates the OpenAPI spec (PUT request)
+• If the proxy exists: Updates the OpenAPI spec (PUT request)

-• If proxy doesn’t exist: Creates a new proxy (POST request)
+• If the proxy doesn’t exist: Creates a new proxy (POST request)

 When updating an existing proxy, the OpenAPI specification is re-parsed using the reParse: true parameter: